-Expungement issues arise in three situations.
 First, a customer files an arbitration claim against a firm and the broker/advisor.
 In that instance, the broker/advisor can request an expungement in the arbitration case.

-Second, a customer files an arbitration claim against the broker-dealer firm, but does not name the broker/advisor.
+Second, a customer files an arbitration claim against the broker-dealer firm but does not name the broker/advisor.
 In that situation, the broker/advisor can file a motion to intervene in the arbitration and seek expungement.

 In both of the above-referenced situations, the broker/advisor could also wait until the conclusion of the arbitration and file a separate arbitration claim for expungement against the broker-dealer firm.

-In order to prevail in an expungement action, the broker/advisor must be able to demonstrate:
+To win an expungement action, the broker/advisor must be able to demonstrate:

 - The claim, allegation or information was factually impossible or clearly erroneous,